tdwg/how-did-it-die/proposal/vitality.md

   Generally intended to be used with a dwc:basisOfRecord of PreservedSpecimen, MaterialSample, or HumanObservation.

 * Examples (not normative):
-  alive, dead, presumed dead or unable to determine.
+  alive, dead, unable to determine.
 [Definitions can be found here: https://github.com/tdwg/how-did-it-die/issues/6]

 * Refines (identifier of the broader term this term refines; normative):
   None